4: The Exchange

 Chris could only listen, dumbfounded by her matter-of-fact delivery.
 Her parents had sold her to the temple and she was fine with it?

 She seemed not to notice his horror, tracing the embroidered lines down her robe.
-"You see?
+“You see?
 Here is Brass Tower surrounded by trees in bloom.
 And on the other side is Tin Tower.
 Two towers, two gods.
 The dawn and the night.
 The sun and the rain.
-One to nurture all that gives us life and one to defend against our enemies."
+Together, they nurture all that gives us life defend against our enemies.”

 She turned her eyes to the sky, prompting Chris to follow suit, as if they would see her gods circling above.